+I remembering telling someone once to stop saying sorry to me because they didn’t mean it.
+And I was tired of hearing it every day.
 That simple, childhood realization was the first time I remember distinguishing between an apology and a repentant heart.
 I didn’t know what to call it.
-I just knew I was being lied to.
-Continue reading “When Sorry Isn’t Enough: A Christian’s Response”
+I just knew I wasContinue reading “When Sorry Isn’t Enough: A Christian’s Response”

 One of the lasting effects of abuse is lack of identity.
 Abuse, neglect, abandonment, long-term exposure to manipulation and shame…they all leave you empty and deeply insecure.
-Continue reading “How to Find Your God-Given Identity in the Aftermath of Brokenness”

 Deep breath.
 I see you.
 I see the hurt and the scars and the longing for wholeness.
 I see those tears and all those nights you spent with something cold and metal against your skin hoping that any sort of release would help the hurting pain escape.
 God sees you.
-He sees you deep deepContinue reading “How to Treat Abusers With Love And Honor Even When They Don’t Change
+He sees you deep deepContinue reading “How to Treat Abusers With Love And Honor Even When They Don’t Change”